itsmeSamrat/Random-Nuggets-of-Code/Wholesale Customer/README.md

 7. **Channel**: who are the customers (integer, nominal). **Horeca (Hotel/Restaurant/Cafe) and Retail**
 8. **Region**: where does these customer live (integer,nominal) **Lisnon, Oporto and Other**

-### Step taken:
+## Step taken:

 Firstly, we clean the data and make sure it doesn't have any NaN values or duplicated values.
 Then we do EDA, in which we check for outliers, normalize the data, see the correlation between the variables, do feature scaling of the data.

 Here for the feature scaling, we have compared StandardScalar and MinMaxScalar.
 We look at the kde plot of each variable and found out that the StandardScalar feature scaling worked better for this set of data.

 We divide the data, we got from the feature scaling.
 As, this is a classification problem, we have used XGBoost Classifier.
 After all the hyper parameter optimization and we got an accuracy of 0.9015 or 90.15%, Precision of 90.13%, Recall of 90.15% with the time of 2.0ms for our testing data.
 Our model was not able to correctly predict about 13 data points which can be seen in the confusion matrix i.e the False Positive and False Negative.
-The accuracy of 90% also implies that, our model is not overfitted or underfitted
+The accuracy of 90% also implies that, our model is not overfitted or underfitted.

 ## Getting Started